Jebonn/Active-Directory-Lab/README.md

 </p>

 ## 10. Implementing Group Policy Objects (GPOs)
 GPOs are policy settings that can be applied to different users and computers in the domain.
-A few simple GPOs will be created and applied to users.
+A few simple GPOs will be created and applied to the users.

-1.
+1. Open Group Policy Management in the DC.